votranphi/chat-application/README.md

 # Chat application UI

-This branch contains the app UI which is use in the main branch.
+This branch contains the app UI which is used in the main branch.
 You can find it in .designer file in this branch.

 ## Description